 Taiwanderers Tip: Taiwan’s tallest cafe – Simple Kaffa Sola is located on the 88th floor of Taipei.
 If you don’t want to pay the Taipei 101 admission fee, go here instead.
 More on this in a moment.

-You might like – Our guide to Somebody Feed Phil’s Netflix Taipei & Keelung eating locations >
+You might like – First timers guide to Taipei and Taiwan >

 2. 44 South Military Village